Curriculum – Depth for breadth

 - A free option allows students to opt for a full course in RE, ICT, Music or PE.

-- This curriculum is also designed to maximise the achievement of 5A*-C with English and maths.
-Results demonstrate the effectiveness of this in above average attainment from well below average starting points and outstanding value added data.
+- This curriculum is also designed to maximise the achievement of GCSE grades at 5+ including English and maths.
+Results demonstrate the effectiveness of this in above average attainment from well below average starting points and outstanding progress data.

 - All students get 2 hours of physical education